Jun 29, 2012

 Tips: Go clockwise (from the divide point) if you wish to avoid walk up-hill yet don't want to miss all the views along the Higher Circular Route.
 The up-hill will become down-hill which make the walking more easy.
 The route for both higher or lower circular is not entirely flat but you probably won't feel it much since it's going up gradually.

 Share with you another favourite spot of mine inside the botanical gardens - a hidden Lily Pond inside the lush jungle.
-Take the paver paths on the left or right hand side of Orchidarium (Rumah Orchid) and walk up a little and you will find this secret garden.
+There is a secluded paver paths on your left hand side if Orchidarium (Rumah Orchid) is on your right side.
+Take the path and walk up a little and you will find this secret garden.

 Beautiful isn't it?
 I love to stop by here for a while to calm my mind and soul however the mosquitoes attack can be somehow disturbing.. especially when we sweat a lot due to exercise lol.
 Thanks to the students, I able revisit this place where I used to came for exercise sometimes after works.
 These pictures will preserve my memories of Botanical Gardens forever.